fieldtrip/website/template/atlas.md

 - Anterior Thalamus (aTHA)
 - Posterior Thalamus (pTHA)

-The atlas can be read into Fieldtrip using the following code:
+The atlas can be read into FieldTrip using the following code:

     >> atlas = ft_read_atlas('/template/atlas/melb_subcortical/melb_sub.mat')